 Dowling won promotion to Triple-A Jacksonville on June 24.
 At the higher level of play, he was 3-3, 4.69 in 15 games (12 starts).
 “Harry Walker was the manager.
 He wasn’t a big person for rookies, and I was one of the youngest guys there.
 One time I made a mistake and gave up a homer to Jake Gibbs, a lefty batter, and you should have heard the expletives coming out of the dugout!”
 Dave also remembered veteran Joe Morgan, the future Red Sox manager, swearing a blue streak.
-“He was getting dunning letters meant for the other Joe Morgan, the one who’s a broadcaster now.”
+“He was getting dunning letters meant for the other Joe Morgan," the one who became a broadcaster.

-Dave recalled, “I was throwing batting practice every day.
+Dowling recalled, “I was throwing batting practice every day.
 I looked at Steve Carlton and said, ‘Who’s it going to be?’
 Howie Pollet, the pitching coach, said, ‘Dowling, get loose.’
 It was a Saturday Game of the Week, so my folks were watching back in Washington.”
-If Dave hadn’t been able to finish the mop-up job, Carlton was next.
-In 1968 (he was still talking to the media then), Steve recalled, “I was the last man left in the bullpen and I couldn’t even see Dave Ricketts, who was warming me up, because I was so nervous.”9
+If Dowling hadn’t been able to finish the mop-up job, Carlton was next.
+In 1968 (he was still talking to the media then), Carlton recalled, “I was the last man left in the bullpen and I couldn’t even see Dave Ricketts, who was warming me up, because I was so nervous.”9

 Dowling added his recollection of Carlton.
 “He was a really introspective guy.
 He was ambidextrous and could throw nearly as well right-handed.
 He was also one whale of a pool player.
 Be careful of guys who have their own cue!”